Powerlearnproject/se-day1-assignment-Sharonmbuya/README.md

   se-day-2-git-and-github

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
-How does version control help in maintaining project integrity?
+How does version control help in maintaining project integrity?The fundamentals concept of version control include:
+        .Repository(Repo)-A storage location of all files,code and their version history .Commit-A snapshot of changes made to the code at a specific point in time.
+        .Branching-Creating a separate line of development from the main project,which can later be merged.
+        .Merging-Combining changes from different branches back into the main codebase.
+        .Conflict Resolution-Managing situations where multiple peaople edit the same part of a file.
+  Github is a popular tool for managing versions of code because of:
+       .Issue Tracking-Helps manage bugs,feature requests, and tasks within the project.
+       .Github securely stores code,preventing accidental losses or unauthorized changes.
+       .Works with automation tools to test and deploy code efficiently.
+       .Teams can review and discuss changes before merging them into the main branch.
+       .Cloud-based Collaboration-Developers can work from anywhere and access the latest code versions.
+  Version Control helps in maintaining project integrity by:
+      .Preventing data loss
+      .Ensures code quality-Through reveiews and automated testing,only stable codes gets merged into production.
+      .Enhances collaboration-Multiple developers can work on the same project without overwriting each other's work.
+      .Provides accountability-The history of commits shows who made what changes and when.
+      .Developers can test new feauters in branches without affecting the main project.

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?